Second Najib cabinet

 Najib Razak formed the second Najib cabinet after being invited by Tuanku Abdul Halim Muadzam Shah to begin a new government following the 5 May 2013 general election in Malaysia.
 In order to be the Prime Minister, Najib sworn in before the Yang di-Pertuan Agong on 6 May 2013.
 Prior to the election, Najib led (as Prime Minister) the first Najib cabinet, a coalition government that consisted of members of the component parties of Barisan Nasional.

-A new Cabinet was announced by Prime Minister Mohd.
-Najib Abdul Razak on 15 May 2013.
+A new Cabinet was announced by Najib on 15 May 2013.
 It was the 19th cabinet of Malaysia formed since independence.
-The ministers and deputy ministers were then sworn in before King Abdul Halim on the following day.
+The ministers and deputy ministers were then sworn in before Yang di-Pertuan Agong Abdul Halim on the following day.
 Notably, the two main ethnic Chinese-majority parties in Barisan Nasional, the Malaysian Chinese Association (MCA) and Gerakan declined to join the cabinet due to their dismal performance in the election.

-On 25 June 2014, Prime Minister Najib Razak announced a cabinet reshuffle, which saw the return of the MCA and Gerakan to the cabinet.
+On 25 June 2014, Najib announced a cabinet reshuffle, which saw the return of the MCA and Gerakan to the cabinet.

-This is a list of the members of the second cabinet of the sixth Prime Minister of Malaysia, Najib Razak.
+After the 1MDB scandal occurred in 2015, Deputy Prime Minister Muhyiddin Yassin, who criticized this issue, was removed from his position by Prime Minister Najib.
+Najib faced public demands for resignation amid allegations of corruption.